MichaelHinrichs/Uwizard/README.md

-Uwizard: All-In-One Wii U PC Program
+#Uwizard: All-In-One Wii U PC Program

-Features:
+This program does NOT play Wii U game backups!
+It currently can only extract the files and download covers.

+Along with Uwizard, the website http://wiiubrew.net is where you can find lots of useful Wii U related information.

+##Current Version: 1.1.3

+##Features:
 - Easily manage your Wii U games from a list!
 - SHA1 key verification!
 - Hide keys in inactive text boxes!